Cleaning With Citric Acid – Your Ultimate Guide

 However, in most cases, there is no need to mix the two ingredients together.
 Citric acid is more than effective in dealing with limescale on its own, whilst vinegar has its own cleaning merits.

-The Safety Concerns to Consider
+The Safety Concerns To Consider

-And, as with any cleaning product, homemade or otherwise, always keep both the citric acid and any homemade cleaning products, away from curious pets and/or children.
+And, as with any cleaning product, homemade or otherwise, always keep both the citric acid and any homemade cleaning products away from curious pets and/or children.

 Got any more questions?
 I’m always happy to help answer them – so do ask away!
-Do also check out my guide to cleaning with fresh lemons for more green cleaning inspiration.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.